 The simplified version is similar to the breadth-first search

-in Section ?? except that we replace the set called
+in the previous section except that we replace the set called

 Here’s how it works:

 This algorithm only works if we use BFS, not DFS.
-Why?
+To see why, consider this:

 And so on.
 If you are familiar with proof by induction, you can see where this is going.

 But this argument only works if we process all nodes with distance 1 before we start processing nodes with distance 2, and so on.
 And that’s exactly what BFS does.

 In the exercises at the end of this chapter, you’ll write a version of Dijkstra’s algorithm using DFS, so you’ll have a chance to see what goes wrong.